lx-bistu/QFiD/README.md

 # QFiD
-Our code will be made public in the near future.
+The code will be available soon.